zowe/community/CI-CD/Meeting Minutes and Recordings/20180927/Meeting Minutes.md

   - Discuss what is expected to be delivered in the Playback
   - Discuss delivering the PAX file
   - Dry run for new build process
   - What version number ?
-0.9.1 or 0.9.2
+0.9.1
   - Date.
-RC is Monday
+RC is 09/28.
+Official candidate 10/01.
+Publish Release 10/03
+  - Confirm with Release Management/Leads if any new Legal is required
   - Automation improvements
+    - Will add static/dynamic code analysis to builds
+    - What are the manual steps today ?
+Contact Leads to get a list.
   - What is our plan/schedule for validating a release candidate?
+Target Monday to deliver.
+    - MVD needs in house validation process.
+MikeV to confirm
   - Moving fwd - how do we reduce the manual testing
   - All squads to participate
+  - Jack to use new build process.
+Will work with Matt to get signed builds

 Roundtable